 This course is primarily designed for students pursuing careers in science, medicine, dentistry, veterinary medicine and other health fields requiring a strong foundation in biology.
 Together BI-006 and BI-005, Molecular and Cell Biology, provide students with the basic biology core curriculum for transfer.

-Lecture Hours: 72 Lab Hours: 54 Repeatable: No Grading: L Prerequisite: ENG-001A or concurrent enrollment, RDG-051,
+Lecture Hours: 72 Lab Hours: 54 Repeatable: No Grading: L Prerequisite: RDG-051, BI-004 or high school biology, ENG-001A or concurrent enrollment, and MATH-012 or concurrent enrollment